I learned to ride a scooter for the first time on the island of Koh Phangan, and it wasn't nearly as hard (or scary) as I feared!

 Tip 1: Get Motorcycle Riding Fingerless Gloves

 The natural instinct while falling off a scooter at low speed (as when learning) is to break your fall with your hands.
-Having protective gloves would significantly reduce this kind of injuryn.
-You would avoid hundreds of dollars in medical expenses, as well as the horrible process of cleaning road grit out of open wounds to your hands.
+Having protective gloves would significantly reduce this kind of injury.
+You would avoid hundreds of dollars in medical expenses, as well as the horrible process of cleaning road grit out of open wounds on your hands.

 Get gloves before coming to Thailand, as the local selection is rather poor and overpriced.

-The face shield should be transparent or very lightly tinted, otherwise you would not be able to use it at night—when you might need it the most.
+The face shield should be transparent or very lightly tinted, otherwise, you will not be able to use it at night—when you might need it the most.

 Tip 3: Get Decent Sneakers for Riding a Scooter

-Sneakers are especially important if you are riding with a passenger (like your girlfriend).
+Sneakers are especially important if you are riding with a passenger.
 In this case, you will need to use your feet to balance yourself around corners.